 Aokigahara Forest – Fujikawaguchiko (Japan)

-Japanese culture can seem somewhat alien to westerners at times, but true horror is international.
+Japanese culture can seem somewhat alien to Westerners at times, but true horror is universal.
 There are many unearthly sights to be seen around Japan, but Aokigahara Forest is perhaps the most famous.
-The dense forest reached international fame when it inspired a film – simply called The Forest – starring Natalie Dormer of Game of Thrones fame and has since become the favored spot of many a “dark tourist”.
+The dense forest gained international fame when it inspired the film The Forest, starring Natalie Dormer of Game of Thrones fame, and has since become a favored spot for many “dark tourists.”

-Aokigahara Forest is found near Fuikawaguchiko – a Japanese resort town under the northern foothills of Moun Fuji by Lake Kawaguchi – and has earned the rather morose nickname of “the suicide forest” due to the number of suicides that have happened there over the years.
-It is also rumoured to be home to the ‘Yurel’ – the Japanese name for ghosts who have died under violent circumstances, such as murder or suicide.
-Aokigahara Forest is also both mind-blowingly beautiful and eerily serene, with the dense trees and lava rock floor absorbing all sound, blanketing the forest in an uneasy silence.
+Aokigahara Forest is located near Fujikawaguchiko—a Japanese resort town at the northern foothills of Mount Fuji by Lake Kawaguchi—and has earned the rather morose nickname of “the suicide forest” due to the number of suicides that have occurred there over the years.
+It is also rumored to be home to the Yūrei—the Japanese term for ghosts who died under violent circumstances, such as murder or suicide.
+Aokigahara Forest is both mind-blowingly beautiful and eerily serene, with the dense trees and lava rock floor absorbing all sound, blanketing the forest in an unsettling silence.
 Visitors should stay in the aforementioned Fujikawaguchiko and consider taking a guided tour to avoid getting lost.
-It’s worth noting that Japan is gay-friendly, but open displays of affection are frowned upon.
+It’s worth noting that while Japan is gay-friendly, open displays of affection are generally frowned upon.

 Image Credit: Nick Richards from Flickr